Seen from a motion picture

 3. . . . garlic(?), *calendula, cannabis . . . seven drugs for plaiting

 5. . . . ten(?) drugs . . . (this is from a copy from Assyria).

 7. . . . a seal of balti-stone not inscribed . . . will remove (?)

 By R. Campbell Thompson

-The Assyrian Herbal, as we know it from the botanical lists and the medical prescriptions of the Royal Library at Nineveh, contains more than four hundred Sumerian names or expressions for plants, trees, and the like, and nearly twice as many Semitic equivalents fro these.
-In medicine more than a hundred of these were in common or fairly common use as drugs, with perhaps a hundred and fifty more, which were less popular, although, indeed, of these last some may be synonyms of the first hundred.
+The Assyrian Herbal, as we know it from the botanical lists and the medical prescriptions of the Royal Library at Nineveh, contains more than four hundred Sumerian names or expressions for plants, trees, and the like, and nearly twice as many Semitic equivalents for these.
+In medicine more than a hundred of these were in common or fairly common use as drugs.
+Perhaps a hundred and fifty more, which were less popular, may be synonyms of the first hundred.
 A large proportion of these have been identified with their modern equivalents.
 These are drawn up in the plant-lists in double columns (the usual method in these syllabaries) which are subdivided into paragraphs or registers by cross-lines, the contents of each register relating either to one particular plant, or to similar plants connected with each other for some reason by the scribe.
 The arrangement of the order is peculiar, the botanists beginning, for instance, with grass, . . . .

 ABOUT THE WORD: